-- 4.1 The adoption of the Assurance Framework ensures that the Business Board and Combined Authority are compliant with the requirements of Government as set out in the National Assurance Framework. - 4.2 The Combined Authority and the Business Board must notify Ministry of Housing, Communities and Local Government if they are considering any significant changes to their Local Assurance Frameworks.
-This process will be undertaken ensuring compliance with the National Framework.
+4.1 The adoption of the Assurance Framework ensures that the Business Board and Combined Authority are compliant with the requirements of Government as set out in the National Assurance Framework.

+4.2 The Combined Authority and the Business Board must notify the Ministry of Housing, Communities and Local Government (MHCLG) if they are considering any significant changes to their Local Assurance Frameworks.
+Following approval by the Committee, the revised draft will be sent to MHCLG for sign off.
+The revised draft will also be presented to the Business Board for approval on 4 March 2021.
+Delegated authority, to the Chair of the Business Board, has also been requested so that minor amendments following feedback from MHCLG, can be made.